 This program follows the standards of training in NFPA 1001 (National Fire Protection Association) Standard for Firefighters, and Emergency Medical Technician (EMT) National Standards.
 After age 18, you could become an EMT, apply to paramedic school, and be on the road to future Basic Operations Firefighter Certification at age 21.

-The Fire Science program includes safety, fire behavior, rescue/extrication techniques (including use of the "jaws of life"), communications, and equipment use and maintenance.
+The Fire Science program includes safety, fire behavior, rescue/extrication techniques (including use of the "jaws of life"), communications, and equipment use and maintenance and cell burns.

 In addition, you have the opportunity to receive up to 19 hours of FESHE recognized college credit -- almost a third of your way to an associate’s degree!